-In honour of today’s press release today from the Biblical Archaeology Review, with its hot-off-the-press link to Hershel Shank’s brand new article about the James Ossuary — “Brother of Jesus” Inscription is Authentic! — I’m posting a term paper I wrote for an Historical Jesus course as a graduate student in theology.
+In honour of today’s press release today from the Biblical Archaeology Review, with its hot-off-the-press link to Hershel Shank’s brand new article about the James Ossuary — “Brother of Jesus” Inscription is Authentic! — I’m posting a term paper I wrote for an Historical Jesus course as a graduate student in theological studies.

 I should also note that my Masters degree in Art Conservation (Artifact stream) qualifies me to comment on the points of chemistry raised in this paper.